 Anyone who is or was a researcher in Behavioural Biology is welcome to join the society.
 The society also welcomes members who want to financially or intellectually support the aims of the society.

-Twice a year the society publishes its booklet EthoNews, which is sent to all members as pdf by email.
-It includes sections on internal matters, research/perspectives, projects/meetings as well as abstracts from bachelor-, master- and Ph.D. theses.
+Twice a year the society publishes its newsletter EthoNews, which is sent to all members as PDF by email.
+It includes sections on internal matters, research/perspectives, projects/meetings as well as abstracts from BSc, MSc and PhD dissertations.

-Every second year the society awards the prestigious Niko Tinbergen Award to outstanding investigators in animal behaviour research.
-Furthermore, the society supports financially small research projects; projects of new researchers, and attendance at its own and other conferences, and is involved in organizing the biannual European Conference on Behavioural Biology (ECBB).
-The society organizes an annual meeting on specific topics, and together with the German Zoological Society, an annual meeting for Masters and PhD students.
+Every other year, the society awards the prestigious Niko Tinbergen Award to outstanding investigators in Animal Behaviour research.
+Furthermore, the society supports research projects for researchers at any career stage, attendance at conferences, and is involved in organizing the biannual European Conference on Behavioural Biology (ECBB).
+The society organizes an annual meeting, and together with the German Zoological Society, an annual meeting for MSc and PhD students.